 In my article on CARM.org--“What kind of evidence should we expect from a transcendent God?”--I say, “Since a Transcendent God who created the universe would not be limited to it but would transcend it, then we can expect that evidence for God's existence would share transcendent characteristics.”
 Therefore, if we encounter transcendent characteristics in the world, then we have encountered evidence for God’s existence.
 I’ll propose just such evidence in a bit.
 But, before I do that, I need to make a comment.

 Generally, we find what we are looking for, and our presuppositions determine what we look for, how we look, and how we interpret what we find.
 Our presuppositions can blind us or help us see.
 Therefore, when assessing God’s existence, a person’s presuppositions need to be examined for consistency, rationality, and accuracy.
 But that is a topic for another time.

-Presuppositions form a worldview and in our debate tonight we have two worldviews: the worldview that contains God and the worldview that does not contain God.
-We could also say there is a worldview that contains transcendence and one that does not.
-If you are an atheist, then your worldview necessarily excludes God as well as any transcendent qualities he might possess such as his independence of the universe and his being beyond space and time.
-As an atheist, you must exclude the transcendent characteristics because they are, by definition, independent of the natural realm.
+Presuppositions form a worldview, and in our debate tonight we have two worldviews: the worldview that contains God and the worldview that does not contain God.
+We could also say that there is a worldview that contains transcendence and one that does not.
+If you are an atheist, then your worldview necessarily excludes God as well as any transcendent qualities He might possess, such as His independence of the universe and His being beyond space and time.
+As an atheist, you must exclude the transcendent characteristics because they are by definition independent of the natural realm.
 But, if we can discover transcendent characteristics in the universe, then it would seem we have discovered evidence for God’s existence.
 Then interpreting that evidence would depend on your presuppositions.

 We can now apply the same principle in our debate here.